tayweid/econ-0100/Blocks/B2_Supply/01_Notes.md

 > *Keep $P=2+Q_s$ on screen and add the \$5 price line.
 Highlight the interval Q = 0 to 1.
 Its revenue rectangle reaches the price line; the supply curve slopes upward through it from \$2 to \$3.*

-Selling this first ton brings in \$5, which we’ll call revenue.
+Shes’ able to sell this first tiny bit of spinach for \$5 per ton.
 The supply curve divides the bar into two pieces.
 Below the curve is the cost of producing that spinach.
 Above the curve, up to the price, is what Molly receives above that cost.

 The cost of producing the first ton is \$2.50, the area of the lower piece.
 She receives \$5, so she gets an extra \$2.50 from this exchange.
 This extra value to Molly is what we call ***Producer Surplus***, which is essentially the extra niceness from the exchange.

 > *Color cost below supply and PS above supply, keeping the full revenue rectangle visible.
 Label revenue \$5, cost \$2.50, and PS \$2.50.
 Show the definition of Producer Surplus.*

-Notice that the boundary inside the bar slopes.
-Spinach is divisible, and its marginal cost changes as Molly produces more.
 The height at one point tells us the cost per ton of the next small addition there.
 The area below the curve tells us the cost of producing the whole amount in the bar.

 This is for one very specific ton of spinach.
 To measure all of Molly’s producer surplus, we need to look at all the spinach produced and sold at this price.